Code-Institute-Submissions/simon-6/README.md

 ## Features <a name="features"></a>
 ### Existing Features <a name="existing_feat"></a>
 + How To Play modal
-    The modal is accessed via a link positioned just beneath the play button.
-It provides a 2-step explanation of the game for users who have never played it before.
+    + The modal is accessed via a link, which is primely positioned just beneath the play button for visibility.
+It 2-step instructions for any users who are new to the game.
 + Settings Model
-    This modal allows the user to choose alternative game sounds from a drop down menu.
+    + This modal allows the user to choose alternative game sounds from a drop down menu.
-    The settings are implemented straight away after clicking 'OK' The user may also choose the starting level for the game from this panel.
+    + The settings are implemented straight away after clicking 'OK'
+    + The user may also choose the starting level for the game from this panel.
++ High Scores modal
+    + Presents the top 5 scores attained by the user in a clean and simple table.
+    + If local storage returns no data for the user, the table is filled with '0'.
+    + Opening or closing the modal does not interrupt the playback of the game.
 + Feedback modal
     + Enables the user to send feedback to the developer via emailjs
+    + Opening or closing the modal does not interrupt the playback of the game.
+    + Submitting the feedback via the 'Send Feedback' button clears the inputted values and closes the modal but does not reload the page.
-    + The
++ Gameover modal
-+ A high scores modal gives the user information about the 5 top scores they have recorded which hopefully keeps them engages in wanting to improve upon their scores.
+    + Triggered as soon as the code evaluates the user input to be unequal to the Simon sequence.
+    + Displays the score acheived within the active game session.
+    + The page is reloaded whichever way the modal is closed by the user.

 ### Features Left to Implement <a name="future_feat"></a>
 + The opportunity for a user to create a username against which their highscores can be saved
++ The opportunity to present the data for the top high scores